 The Three Modes of Knowledge

-In Sāńkhya, these three forms of knowledge are respectively called sattva-guna, rajo-guna and tamo-guna.
+In Sāńkhya, these three forms of knowledge are respectively called sattva-guna, rajo-guna, and tamo-guna.
 The knowledge under sattva-guna is real knowledge because it doesn’t change the observed reality.
-The knowledge under rajo-guna is knowledge that we create by our actions to obtain a certain kind of intended response.
+The knowledge under rajo-guna is the knowledge that we create by our actions to obtain a certain kind of intended response.
 The knowledge under tamo-guna is ignorance because we are befuddled about what the true nature of reality is.
-Current quantum theory falls in the third state.
+The current quantum theory falls in the third state.

 Knowledge in the Mode of Sattva-Guna

 I will devote the rest of this post to discussing the knowledge that arises without modifying the world, and without guesswork on its true state.
-I will also discuss how such an empiricism is possible, and supported by the Sāńkhya view on matter.
+I will also discuss how such empiricism is possible and supported by the Sāńkhya view on matter.

 The vision is created by the eyes attaching to the material object.
 The material information does not go from the object to the senses.
 Rather the senses go to the material object.
 The senses pull information, rather than being pushed to receive information.
 Thus for sensation to occur, the senses attach to the material object.
 Thus, “light” is not going from the object to the eyes.
 Rather, the eyes are emitting the “light” to attach to the world.
 Thus, if your eyes were better developed, you would see the world better.
 On the other hand, if your eyes are not developed you would not see—not because light is not being processed by the eyes (as in the current theory of perception), but because the eyes are not reaching out to see.